huggingface/chug/README.md

 #### `hfds`

-Huggingface `datasets` support.
+Hugging Face `datasets` support.
 A minimal wrapper that allows `datasets` to be used with chug processing pipelines.

 The processing pipelines remain webdataset based when using `datasets`, they are invoked by a custom collate class.